 Political commentator Hasan Piker, who has also been accused of putting out low quality react content responded to the drama labeled “ReactGate” with a tweet writing “It’s wild that this is even a convo when most people love watching it.”

+While many creators say that reaction videos are stealing, in some cases, there may be legal validation supporting their existence.
 According to the U.S. Copyright Office, in order for a piece of media to fall under the legal doctrine of “fair use,” it needs to be “transformative,” not only use a “large portion of the copyrighted work,” and whether its “use is hurting the current market for the original work” (for example, if it steals views from the original video).
-Most react videos never reach the courts; more often than not, reactors just take the videos down rather than fighting it out in court.
+Most reaction videos never reach the courts; more often than not, reactors just take the videos down rather than fighting it out in court.

-Except in 2016, Matt Hosseinzadeh sued Hila and Ethan Klein of the comedy channel h3 Productions, alleging copyright infringement for the use of segments of his videos in their own.
-The Kleins eventually won their case in 2017 setting a precedent for what transformative content actually means.
+Except in 2016, Matt Hosseinzadeh sued Hila and Ethan Klein of the comedy channel h3 Productions, alleging copyright infringement for the use of segments of his videos in their own works.
+The Kleins eventually won their case in 2017, setting a precedent for what transformative content actually means– does it mean reaction content is legally protected?

 “Any review of the Klein video leaves no doubt that it constitutes critical commentary of the Hoss video; there is also no doubt that the Klein video is decidedly not a market substitute for the Hoss video,” Judge Katherine B. Forrest wrote in her ruling.
 “For these and the other reasons set forth below, defendants’ use of clips from the Hoss video constitutes fair use as a matter of law.”

-Reactions are endemic to the streaming ecosystem, so they feel like an inevitability.
+Reaction content is endemic to the streaming ecosystem, so its existence feels like an inevitability.
 People are going to watch videos to fill their time and entertain their audience, but they don’t necessarily need to leave an empty chair on their webcam to do so.

 “I don’t really think anything needs to change.
 I think that everything’s fine,” Rinaudo said.
 “I don’t think you need to see reactions go down or anything like that.
 The people like it.
 A lot of YouTubers like when streamers create an ad for their content.”

-Rinaudo got his start in 2018 by creating documentaries of streamers, who then reacted to his videos and grew his influence.
+Rinaudo got his start in 2018 by creating documentaries of streamers, who then reacted to his videos and grew his influence– creating a sort of cyclical format for reaction videos and their creators or responders.
 He’s seen the conversation about reaction content continue for “four to five years” and continues to repost some of his reactions on his second channel (though he does credit and link to the original video).

 “For big content creators, it doesn’t matter,” Rinaudo said.
 “It’s the middle content creators that sometimes can get a hit to their channel and hate from it.”